Rethinking Publication: A Certification Framework for AI-Enabled Research: Discussion

 A deeper question runs beneath these equity concerns: whose pipelines, whose training data, and whose values define ``pipeline-reachable'' in the first place?
 The framework adjudicates contributions relative to pipeline capability; it does not, by itself, adjudicate whose priorities shape that capability.
 If frontier pipelines inherit the linguistic and disciplinary priors of their builders, the Category~A ceiling inherits those biases too.
 The framework does not dissolve this concern.
 What it does is separate two questions often conflated: whether pipeline-produced knowledge should be certified on quality grounds (the paper's concern), and whose values should shape pipeline capability (a political-economy question the paper deliberately does not settle).
 The second is a task for science-policy institutions, not for a certification framework.

 The framework's logic applies beyond journal publication to grant applications, where credit claims directly affect who gets funded.
-A federal grant proposal faces the same question a journal reviewer does.
+A grant proposal faces the same question a journal reviewer does.
 Did the researcher's preliminary data come from a real anomaly the researcher spotted, one that pointed the pipeline toward a finding?
 Or did the pipeline simply run on a clearly defined problem that any skilled user could have handled?
-Category~B recognition gives study sections a clear way to distinguish between pipeline work a researcher directed and results generated by the pipeline on its own.
+Category~B recognition gives review panels a clear way to distinguish between pipeline work a researcher directed and results generated by the pipeline on its own.
 The Category~A/B/C distinction fits naturally with the significance and innovation criteria that funding agencies already use.

 One implication of adoption deserves a direct statement.
-If a substantial fraction of PhD research in pipeline-heavy empirical fields is correctly graded Category~A, likely in systematic review, large-scale observational study, and data science, the consequences for PhD training and academic labor markets are structural and serious.
-Many programs have trained researchers primarily in methodological execution: skills the framework correctly certifies as Category~A now that pipelines can perform them.
+If a substantial fraction of PhD research in pipeline-heavy empirical fields is graded Category~A, likely in systematic review, large-scale observational study, and data science, the implications for PhD training and academic labor markets are substantial.
+Many programs have trained researchers primarily in methodological execution: skills now widely within pipeline reach.
 The pipeline creates this pressure; the framework makes it legible.
-Institutions and funding agencies should treat adoption as a signal that PhD training models in these fields require redesign, not incremental adjustment.
+Institutions and funding agencies in these fields may need to consider how training models adapt to a context where methodological execution is increasingly automated, alongside their existing efforts to develop researchers' broader analytical and interpretive capacities.